 For more advanced methods of monitoring website traffic, you would often have to install software onto your web host.
 However, most hosts provide some type of traffic suite.

 Advertisers have text ads to display.
 Publishers create websites whose traffic they would like to monetize.
 Acting as intermediary, Google offers its platform for both.

-Google AdSense™ automatically selects advertisements that offer the highest income and it is up to the webmaster to make his site successful so as to draw higher priced ads and more traffic.
-This is important as the more traffic the website draws, the higher the number of clicks on the ads.
+Google AdSense™ automatically selects advertisements that offer the highest income.
+It is up to the webmaster to make his site successful so as to draw higher priced ads and more traffic.
+This is important.
+The more traffic the website draws, the higher the number of clicks on the ads.